BasedLukas/speech_to_text/readme.md

 ```

 The script performs the following:
+Ensures your venv is setup correctly, and all the packages have been installed.
 Sets up the whisper.service file with the current working directory.
 Copies the modified service file to `~/.config/systemd/user/`.
 Reloads systemd and enables the service.